 - 9. Authorize the acquisition, distribution, use and maintenance of essential emergency resources and personnel - 10.
 Coordinate with Purchasing to ensure resource needs go through the correct process and are fiscally responsible - 11.
 Authorize funds for emergency purposes - 12.
 Obtain contracts for equipment, supplies and services during disaster - 13.
 Establish emergency purchase authorization procedures and identify authorized vendors - 14.
 Encourage partnerships among governmental agencies and non-governmental organizations for the most effective community-wide approach to resource management - 15.
 Document resource requests and coordinate information with the EOC Gatekeeper for accountability purposes - 16.
 Provide updates for Situation Reports & Briefings - 17.
-Ensure that training is provided for VOAD membership for personal preparedness and readiness to respond to emergencies and disasters
+Ensure that training is provided for VOAD membership for personal preparedness and readiness to respond to emergencies and disasters - 18.
+Support other ESF's as outlined in this EOP

-The undersigned have hereby reviewed and approved ESF 7, Logistics and Resource
+The undersigned have hereby reviewed and approved ESF 7, Logistics and Resource Management, of the Larimer County Emergency Operations Plan.